kayak4665664/kayak4665664.github.io/modify-the-icons-size-in-macos-launchpad/index.md

 ## method

-Execute the following commands in Terminal:
+Execute the following commands in the Terminal:
 ```shell
 # For example, set to 8 columns
 defaults write com.apple.dock springboard-columns -int 8